atharvsuryawanshi12/Dual_Pathway_RL_songbird/README.md

 ![](images/20240607102701.png)
 - This solved the issue and made the X and Y independent as shown in the figure below.
 ![](images/20240607102834.png)
+### 5 Dual Pathway 2D model
+- Now I implemented the Hebbian learning pathway to the previous model i.e. adding a connection between HVC and RA.
+- This adds the robustness to the model as we expect in a song of a songbird.